Microphone practice: Choosing a technique

-The equipment for the techniques also varies from the bulky to the small and convenient.
+The equipment for the techniques also varies from bulky to small and convenient.
 A-B techniques generally use two separate microphone units, often mounted on a bar to define the separation.
-X-Y microphone capsules can be mounted in one unit, or even on the top of a handheld digital recorder.
+X-Y microphone capsules can be mounted in one unit or even on the top of a handheld digital recorder.

 M/S arrays can be very compact and fit easily into a standard blimp windscreen, which makes boom-operated stereo recordings possible.
 They provide a variable soundstage width to match a zoom lens, which can be manipulated in post-production.
 This makes M/S a very popular stereo technique for film location recording.
-They are often used in small 'pencil microphones' to mount on video cameras, sometimes even coupled to the zoom.
+They are often used in small pencil microphones to mount on video cameras, sometimes even coupled to the zoom.